flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 ‐ loss of vertical flight path in DES mode
 ‐ TCAS mode disengagement.

-To immediate level off the aircraft the flight crew can push the FCU V/S knob or set the V/S to 0.
+To immediate level off the aircraft the flight crew can push the FCU V/S-FPA knob or set the V/S-FPA to 0.

 Note: If AP is engaged while a V/S is selected with only FD ON, the V/S will synchronise on the current aircraft V/S.

 ### EXP (Expedite)
-Expedite mode is an OPEN mode used in climb or descent to reach the desired altitude with the maximum vertical gradient.
+Expedite mode is used in climb or descent to reach the desired altitude with the maximum vertical gradient.

 When the aircraft is in EXP CLB, the target speed is Green Dot, which is maintained with pitch control.
-Autothrust, if active, sets the thrust at CLB THRUST automatically.
+If Autothrust is active it sets the thrust at CLB THRUST automatically.

 When the aircraft is in EXP DES, the target speed is 340 kt or M 0.8 which is maintained with pitch control.
-Autothrust, if active, sets the thrust at IDLE automatically.
+If Autothrust is active it sets the thrust at IDLE automatically.

-When EXPEDITE is engaged, the system disregards SPD CSTR, ALT CSTR, and SPD LIM.
+When EXPEDITE is engaged, the system disregards speed constraints (SPD CSTR), altitude constraints (ALT CSTR), and speed limits (SPD LIM).

 EXPEDITE can be engaged when
 ‐ the aircraft has been in flight for more than 5 s